Hypertoken/Nightscout-Display/README.md

 ### Troubleshooting

 Make sure you check the issues section for some help.
-Here are some closed issues that I ran into when first setting up the project; [Issues - Closed](https://github.com/Hypertoken/Nightscout-Display/issues?q=is%3Aissue+is%3Aclosed)
+Here are some issues that I solved when first setting up the project; [Issues - Closed](https://github.com/Hypertoken/Nightscout-Display/issues?q=is%3Aissue+is%3Aclosed)

 ## Contributing